TrainWeb.org Facebook Page

 Map: DC 16 E 1 Topographic Maps

 Before the H Street bridge spanned Union Station's yard, auto traffic used this underpass.
-At photo time, "Amtrak" had not yet been painted onto all rolling stock, hence the "Penn Central"-labelled coach waiting above.
+At photo time, "Amtrak" had not yet been painted onto all rolling stock, hence the "Penn Central"-labeled coach waiting above.
 (That lettering is difficult to see through lamp glare.)

 Just two years after this H Street underpass was relighted with the mercury-vapor lamps seen here, it would be closed to make way for the H Street bridge.
 Those bluish mercury-vapor lamps on many city streets would in a decade or two be swapped out for brighter, orangish sodium-vapor ones.

 Many sodium-vapor street lamps gave way to LEDs during the 2010s.
 Though LEDs existed at the time of this photo, decades of research were needed to make them bright enough for street lighting.
-You'll have to wait until, oh, perhaps the 2030s to find out what lamp comes next.
+You'll have to wait until, oh, perhaps the 2040s to find out what lamp comes next.

 Links: DDOT source photo, DC street lighting